ietf-wg-asdf/SDF/sdf.md

 Property:
-: An affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.
+: An affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.\\
+  (Note that other environments often use the term "property" for a JSON concept that we call "entry" [see below].
-  (Note that Entries [see below] are often called properties in other environments; in this document, the term Property is specifically reserved for affordances, even if the map key "properties" might be imported from a data definition language with the other semantics.)
+  In this document, the term Property is specifically reserved for affordances, even if the map key "properties" might be imported with the JSON-level semantics from a data definition language.)

 Action:
 : An affordance that can potentially be used to perform a named operation on a Grouping.